 Hurwitz was a prolific writer, publishing 10 books including Children and Their Art, a fundamental textbook for primary art educators.
 Hurwitz had re-retired to Martha's Vineyard to paint and write, keeping his work active until shortly before his passing.

 Hurwitz received virtually every award in the field of art education.
 Most recently, he was honored with the inaugural Eisner Lifetime Achievement Award, the NAEA award recognizing individuals who have made notable contributions to the field of visual arts education through a lifetime of work.

-The MICA Study Center for Art Education is named after Hurwitz.
-The study center, located in the Fox Building, features a reading library with Hurwitz's collection along with gifts from many of his friends and colleagues.
+The MICA study center for art education is named after Hurwitz.
+The study center, located in the Fred Lazarus IV Center for Graduate Studies, features a reading library with Hurwitz's collection along with gifts from many of his friends and colleagues.

 Born in 1920, Hurwitz holds an M.F.A. in Theatre from Yale as well as his credentials in art education.
 A celebration of his life was held in the late spring of 2012.

 Contributions may be made to The Al and Helen Hurwitz Scholarship Fund via our donation page here.